rhafer/opencloud/services/search/README.md

 *   The search service consumes events and does not block other tasks.
 *   When looking for content extraction, [Apache Tika - a content analysis toolkit](https://tika.apache.org) can be used but needs to be installed separately.

 Extractions are stored as index via the search service.
 Consider that indexing requires adequate storage capacity - and the space requirement will grow.
-To avoid filling up the filesystem with the index and rendering Infinite Scale unusable, the index should reside on its own filesystem.
+To avoid filling up the filesystem with the index and rendering OpenCloud unusable, the index should reside on its own filesystem.

 You can change the path to where search maintains its data in case the filesystem gets close to full and you need to relocate the data.
 Stop the service, move the data, reconfigure the path in the environment variable and restart the service.